Nodrokov/Blackjack/README.md

-#A simple Blackjack program for the ti84+
+#A Blackjack program for the ti84+

 Just put it on your calculator using TiConnect or TiLP, unarchive, and enjoy!